 (1,2,3, etc.) The number called indicates how many players from each team team to enter the grid and play.
-Variation: If a team ever gets caught penalty kick is ers in the grid at the same time, a ner team.
-Overall, this is a nd one ----------------- ---
+Variation: If a team ever gets caught with too many players in the grid at the same time, a penalty kick is awarded for the other team.
+Overall, this is a fantastic activity, and one